bruneaug/DShield-SIEM/AddOn/LXC_Container_DShield-SIEM.md

 lxc.prlimit.nofile:65536
 ````
 Those 2 additional configuration are used by ELK server es01 to start.<br>
-Shutdown and take a snapshot<br>
+Using your user account (i.e. guy), shutdown the new sensor<br>
 ````
-init 0
+sudo init 0
 ````

 ## Adding Partition /var/lib/docker